sybrew/the-seo-framework/readme.txt

 If the link shouldn't be in the sitemap because it's meant for structural reasons, then inform the plugin or theme author that created them.
 You should tell the author to check out the "`public` and `rewrite` post type arguments."
 The plugin or theme author should know what that means.

-In the meantime, you can disable SEO for the unwanted entries via the "General SEO Settings," under "Post Types."
+In the meantime, you can disable SEO for the unwanted entries via the "General SEO Settings," under "Exclusions."

 = What do the application/ld+json scripts do? =